Dora Jane Hamblin

 Dora Jane Hamblin (June 15, 1920 – August 17, 1993), known as Dodie Hamblin, was an American journalist and editor.
 She was the Rome bureau chief for Life magazine in Rome from 1956 to 1960, and oversaw the magazine's coverage of the 1960 Summer Olympics.
-She was granted special access to the families of astronauts in the Apollo program, to write First on the Moon (1970).
+She was granted special access to the families of astronauts in the Apollo program, to write the book, First on the Moon (1970).

 Early life and education

 Dora Jane Hamblin was born in Bedford, Iowa, the daughter of Allen Woolcott Hamblin and Grace Juliette Sailor Hamblin.
 Her father was a World War I veteran and a newspaper editor and publisher.
 She graduated from Coe College in 1941, as a journalism major.
 She was president of her sorority, Delta Delta Delta, and president of the school's Panhellenic Council, while in college, and played tennis, hockey and basketball.
 She earned a master's degree from Northwestern University in 1942.